-Being an University affiliated institute, a systematic mechanism has been developed for implementation of university curriculum: Stage I: Preparation of Teaching Aids (before semester commencement) • Based on the University's academic calendar, the institute prepares its own academic calendar.
-Slots for extra academic, cultural & sports activities are also allotted based on inputs from various administrative and academic bodies / cells / committees. • Simultaneously, each department allots course(s) to their teaching faculties based on their specialization and interests.
-Supervisors are allotted for seminar & project work. • This is followed by preparation of Class, Laboratory and Individual (Faculty) time tables.
-The same is displayed on notice board for the students. • Faculties prepare / update their 'Course File'.
-Well-equipped Library facilities like NPTEL, Video Lectures, e-resources, Media Centre and Departmental Library enable teachers to deliver curricula effectively in the classroom. • Faculty members are deputed to various syllabus implementation workshops for properly perceiving the curriculum.
-Faculties are motivated to adopt innovative teaching practices like project based learning, blogs / personal webpages. • The teaching plan of each course is uploaded into the ERP profile of the concerned faculty.
+As an affiliated institute, we follow the curriculum of affiliating University.
+The institute has developed a systematic mechanism for curriculum delivery as below.
+Stage I: Preparation of Teaching Aids (One month prior to semester commencement) Based on the University's academic calendar, the institute prepares its own academic calendar.
+Slots for extra academic, cultural & sports activities are also allotted based on inputs from various administrative & academic bodies / cells / committees.
+Simultaneously, each department allots course(s) to their teaching faculties based on their specialization and interests.
+Supervisors are allotted for seminar & project work.
+This is followed by preparation of Class, Laboratory and Individual (Faculty) timetables.
+The same is displayed on notice board for the students.
+Faculties prepare / update their 'Course File'.
+The Library is well-equipped with facilities like NPTEL Video Lectures, e-resources, Media Centre and the Departmental Library enables the teachers to deliver curricula effectively in the classroom.
+Faculty members are deputed to various syllabus detailing and implementation workshops for properly perceiving the curriculum.
+Faculties are motivated to adopt innovative teaching practices like project-based learning, blogs / personal webpages.
+The teaching plan of each course is uploaded into the ERP profile of the concerned faculty.
 ERP tracks and ensure timely upload of the content taught and the attendance of students.
-Stage II: Teaching Learning (During Semester) • The effective implementation of the curriculum is monitored by Academic Monitoring Committee coordinated by Dean Academics. • The monthly attendance record of the students is prepared and communicated to every student.
-In case of defaulters, their parents are informed. • Expert talks, Industrial Visits / Field visits are organized regularly to support curriculum delivery.
-For some courses workshops are organized in association with industry to bridge the need of those courses. • The progress of the Seminar and Project work is also reviewed through a well-established mechanism. • Continuous assessment, Mid-term submission and tests are conducted as per rubrics developed at institute level. • Results of on-line and mid semester examinations are analyzed for the conduction of remedial classes.
+Stage II: Teaching Learning (During Semester) The effective implementation of the curriculum is monitored by Academic Monitoring Committee coordinated by Dean Academics.
+The monthly attendance record of the students is prepared and communicated to every student.
+In case of defaulters, their parents are informed.
+Expert talks, Industrial Visits / Field visits are organized regularly to support curriculum delivery.
+For some courses workshops are organized in association with industry to bridge the need of those courses.
+The progress of the Seminar and Project work is also reviewed through a well-established mechanism.
+Continuous assessment, Mid-term submission and tests are conducted as per rubrics developed at institute level.
+Results of on-line and mid semester examinations are analyzed for the conduction of remedial classes.
 Extra sessions are conducted for academically weak students classified as slow learners.
-Stage III: Students Feedback (Mid-Term) • A mid-term feedback of students enables the institute to identify the gray areas in the teaching learning process.
-Corrective measures, such as counseling / mentoring of individual faculties are initiated by the Department Head. • A Teacher-Guardian addresses the students grievances related to teaching-learning issues.
-The teacher guardian, counsels a selected / allocated group of students & maintains separate record of the same.
-Stage IV: End Semester Activities • After conclusion of teaching final assessment of the term-work is done and marks are submitted to the university.
-The end semester exams are conducted by the university. • Every department analyses the results of different classes immediately after declaration of result by the university.
-Stage V: Stake-holders Feedback (Term-End) • The institute seeks feedback from various stakeholders regarding curriculum, employability and skill acquisition. • An assessment of the level of attainment of POs, PSOs & COs is carried out
+Stage III: Students Feedback (Mid-Term) A mid-term feedback of students enables the institute to identify the gray areas in the teaching learning process.
+Corrective measures, such as counseling / mentoring of individual faculties are initiated by the Department Head.
+A Teacher-Guardian addresses the students grievances related to teaching-learning as well as personal issues.
+The teacher guardian, counsels a selected / allocated group of students and a separate record of the same is maintained.
+Stage IV: End Semester Activities After conclusion of teaching final assessment of the term-work is done and marks are submitted to the university.
+The end semester exams are conducted by the university.
+Every department analyses the results of different classes immediately after declaration of result by the university.
+Stage V: Stakeholders Feedback (Term-End) The institute seeks feedback from various stakeholders regarding curriculum, employability and skill acquisition.
+An assessment of the level of attainment of POs, PSOs and COs is carried out.